lbryio/lbry-sdk/INSTALL.md

 ## Installation

-It is strongly recommended to create a new virtualenv for LBRY:
+We strongly recommend creating a new virtualenv for LBRY:

  ```
  virtualenv lbry-venv